openhive-network/HAfAH/README.md

 ```
 The roles which inherits from `hived_groups` must be used by `sql_serializer` process to login into the database.
 Roles which inherit from `hive_application_group` shall be used by the applications.
-Each app role does not have access to internal data created by other HAF app roles and cannot
+No app role has access to internal data created by other HAF app roles nor can it
 modify data written by 'hived'.
 'Hived' roles cannot modify the data of HAF apps.

 More about roles in PostgreSQL documentaion: [CREATE ROLE](https://www.postgresql.org/docs/12/sql-createrole.html)